gradio-app/gradio/guides/image_classification_in_tensorflow.md

 ## Step 1 — Setting up the Image Classification Model

-First, you will need a image classification model.
+First, we will need an image classification model.
 For this tutorial, we will use a pretrained Mobile Net model, as it is easily downloadable from [Keras](https://keras.io/api/applications/mobilenet/).
 You can use a different pretrained model or train your own.

 ```python
 import tensorflow as tf